firstbatchxyz/hollowdb/README.md

 HollowDB exposes the following:

-- an `SDK` class to allow ease of development with its functionalities
+- an `SDK` class that exposes basic operations, such as CRUD.
-- an `Admin` class that handles higher authorized operations.
+- an `Admin` class that additionally exposes higher authorized operations, such as state updates and ownership changes.

 ```ts
 import {SDK, Admin} from 'hollowdb';